 During captivity, the 5-foot-5 Teichgraeber went from 140 to 90 pounds.
-He survived the brutal 86-day hunger walk in the cold, snow, in addition to lice, fleas, dysentery and more.
+The brutal 86-day hunger walk was in the cold and snow, in addition to lice, fleas, dysentery and more.
 “We were young,” he says simply.
 “We endured it.”

-One day while being held in an abandoned home surrounded by farmland, Teichgraeber and Bulla were awakened suddenly.
+Teichgraeber escaped April 19, 1945.
+He recalls staying in an abandoned home surrounded by farmland.
+One morning Teichgraeber and Bulla were awakened suddenly.
 “About 5 o’clock in the morning, the door opened up — ‘You’re free!’”
 Teichgraeber recalls one British soldier yelling.
 “We went out and found some rifles and bayonets.”

 Teichgraeber and Bulla shared some eggs and a single potato.
 As they relished their first hours of freedom, the war remained close by — at one point a German shell landed less than 100 meters away.
 They took refuge in an abandoned home.